Startup Failure Rate Statistics (2024)

 Generally, new business success rates are around 10% to 20% over the long term.
 However, many factors determine potential startup success.

-The vast majority of owners who run successful startups claim to have relevant qualifications and experience in running their own business, according to Small Business Trends.
+The vast majority of owners who run successful startups claim to have relevant qualifications and experience in running their own businesses, according to Small Business Trends.

 Another contributing factor to businesses’ long-term success is the owners’ ability to meet the needs of potential customers and implement proper risk management into their small business administration.